PrinceZW96/DivSeek-Canada-mvp/README.md

 * Apache HTTPS

 # Installation
-Clone the repository into /var/www/html
+Clone the repository into /var/www/html and access via localhost/

 *** WIP